Play is therapeutic

 • Tools & Supplies: I am creating a library of both free materials and paid resources for purchase and download.

 • Clinical Advice: I have specific recommendations to help you select what games fit your client, child, or student and support as you learn how to use games therapeutically.
+Games are categorized based on target skills.

 To help you find what you’re looking for, the informational posts and board game reviews are filed in blog posts and organized by age, target skilleducational topic, and play style.
 I’m regularly adding more game reviews and content – so if there is a game you’d like me to review, contact me with a request.